-This technology has been promoted as a way of ending estimated bills and giving households real-time information on how much energy they are using.
-However, it will also allow firms to introduce a raft of new tariffs that will hit peak time users of electricity and gas with higher charges.
+Smart meters are being promoted as a way of ending estimated bills and giving households real-time information on how much energy they are using.
+It will also allow firms to introduce a raft of new tariffs that will hit peak time users of electricity and gas with higher charges.

-These ‘time-of-use’ tariffs will reward those who use appliances at off-peak times with low rates and the apparent intention is to even out demand over a 24-hour period.
+These ‘time-of-use’ tariffs will reward those who use appliances at off-peak times with low rates.
+The apparent intention is to even out demand over a 24-hour period.

 The move towards various tariffs raises the prospect of surge pricing during holidays such as Christmas and Easter when millions of households are using appliances simultaneously.

-Industry sources believe that the energy industry will quickly move beyond a two-tier peak and off-peak system to prices that are demand driven every 30 minutes, and this is the hidden agenda behind the push for smart meters.
+Industry sources believe that the energy industry will quickly move beyond a two-tier peak and off-peak system to prices that are demand driven every 30 minutes.
+This is the hidden agenda behind the push for smart meters.

 Users can expect the price of electricity to soar when solar and wind generated power is low.